Week 1: Elisha

-The stories of Elijah and Elisha come at an awkward time in the account of 1 and 2 Kings.
+The stories of Elijah and Elisha appear at a crucial turning point in the books of 1 and 2 Kings.

 Readings for today: